LLC Late Tax Filing

 Requesting a Tax Extension

-If you know you will not be able to file your LLC’s taxes on time, you have the option of filing for an extension.
+If you know you will not be able to file your LLC’s taxes on time, you have the option of filing for an extension by filling out form 4868.
 This extension will give you an extra six months to file.
 Once you’ve filed your extension, the same late penalties will apply when the extended period ends.

 First Time Filing Late?
 You May Qualify for Penalty Abatement

 While you should do everything in your power to file your tax return on time, if you do file late, the IRS is often lenient with first-time offenders.
-It has the discretion to offer an abatement if an LLC does not file its taxes on time for “reasonable cause,” which is defined rather broadly.
+It has the discretion to offer relief if an LLC does not file its taxes on time for "reasonable cause."